MSRConnections/Azure-training-course/Day 1/4. HOL Manage Windows Azure Storage/HOL.md

 	_Windows Azure Storage Account_

-	Click the "Manage Access Keys" button under the page, then you can get your storage account name and access key.
+	Click the "Manage Access Keys" button under the page to display the storage account name and access keys for the currently selected storage account.

 	![Manage Access Key](images/manage-access-key.png)